Safeguarding at St Mildred’s Infant School

 Our Designated Safeguarding Lead (DSL) is Mrs V Brett

-Our Deputy Safeguarding Leads are Mrs S Collins and Mrs E Hill
+Our Deputy Safeguarding Leads are Mrs S Collins, Mrs E Hill, Mrs H Crutchley and Mr N Reeves

-Our Governor responsible for Safeguarding is Mr Stuart Morris
+Our Governor responsible for Safeguarding is Mrs L Spencer

 Our Online Safety Lead is Mrs E Hill